nordeck/matrix-widget-toolkit/docs/adrs/adr007-data-validation.md

 <!-- This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future. -->

-We apply validation to all incoming Matrix events according to schemas and filter out invalid events.
+We apply validation to all incoming Matrix events according to schemas.
 We also validate all other data that comes from non-Matrix data sources.
+Data that doesn't pass validation is discarded.

 The Matrix Widget Toolkit `api` package provides [validators][toolkitApiExtras] for some Matrix events to be used in widget implementations.